I Don't Want to Go Back Alone: Plot

 Leonardo "Leo" is a 15-year-old blind high school student with his one friend in class, Giovana, sitting next to him.
 Seated behind Leonardo is the new student Gabriel.
-After class Giovana invites Gabriel to walk home with herself and Leonardo; she customarily links arms with him for support even though his house is further from the school than hers.
-Later Giovana teases Leonardo about never confiding in her about romance and suggests he receive math tutoring from Gabriel.
+After class, Giovana invites Gabriel to walk home with herself and Leonardo; she customarily links arms with him for support even though his house is farther from the school than hers.
+Later, Giovana teases Leonardo about never confiding in her about romance and suggests he receive math tutoring from Gabriel.

 Over time the three grow closer, walking home and playing games together.
 Leonardo becomes more self-conscious about appearance, asking questions about what he and Gabriel look like.
-Gabriel volunteers to take over escorting Leonardo so Giovana doesn't have to backtrack, though she possessively says that's not necessary.
+Gabriel volunteers to take over escorting Leonardo so Giovana does not have to backtrack, though she possessively says that is not necessary.
 However, Leo happily agrees.
 A school project requires same-sex pairs, leading Leonardo to work with Gabriel instead of Giovana.
 During a more serious conversation about his blindness, Gabriel points out Giovana's attraction to Leonardo, but Leonardo says he does not reciprocate.
 After school one day, Leo links arms with Gabriel rather than Giovana, much to Gabriel's surprise and Giovana's chagrin.

 When they arrive at his house, Leonardo changes shirts in front of Gabriel, who is stunned before removing his own sweatshirt.
 Gabriel asks Leonardo where the bathroom is to brush his teeth, but Gabriel is standing in the doorway and sees Leonardo smelling his sweatshirt.
-However he does not mention this to Leo.
+However, he does not mention this to Leo.
 The next day in class, Gabriel tells Leonardo he left his sweatshirt at Leonardo's house but must leave school early for a dentist's appointment, and so will collect it the next day.
 After the other students have left, Leonardo admits to Giovana he is in love with Gabriel.

-Doubtful about the homosexual romance - and hurt because she has feelings for Leo as Gabriel suspected - Giovana does not provide a positive response before a sudden phone call summons her to her grandmother's birthday, leaving Leonardo to walk home alone with a white cane.
+Doubtful about the homosexual romance—and hurt because she has feelings for Leo as Gabriel suspected—Giovana does not provide a positive response before a sudden phone call summons her to her grandmother's birthday, leaving Leonardo to walk home alone with a white cane.
 At home, when he hears someone come into his room, he chastises Giovana for leaving him and expresses his doubts about confessing his love for Gabriel.
 However, the visitor is actually Gabriel himself, who smiles to himself at this unintended confession before silently kissing him on the lips, leaving with his sweatshirt.
 Later, Giovana arrives while apologizing for taking so long.
 Leonardo is left confused and, after feeling around his room, discovers the sweatshirt is gone.
 He smiles at the realization that Gabriel was the one who kissed him.